ibrahimrl/Memory-Game/README.md

 The project is structured into several key components, utilizing various classes and libraries:

-1. (Game Class): Handles the logic for card initialization, shuffling, and state management of cards (matched or unmatched).
+1. Game Class: Handles the logic for card initialization, shuffling, and state management of cards (matched or unmatched).

-2. (MemoryGame Class):  A subclass of Gtk.Window, it is the main entry point for the GTK application.
+2. MemoryGame Class:  A subclass of Gtk.Window, it is the main entry point for the GTK application.
 It manages the UI, game settings, and transitions between different game levels.

 3. UI Components:
     - Windows and Dialogs: Manages various GTK windows and dialog components that display the game's levels, settings, and notifications..